Trust Centre : Our Terms of Business, Policies and Procedures

 We will ensure that the coffin and any items within the coffin meet the criteria of the crematoria, cemetery or natural burial ground for example.

-We have suitable mortuary facilities (at 3 Blenheim Road Minehead) and have access to the same (use of other mortuary facilities in Taunton or Dulverton by way of Service Level Agreement should our mortuary be full to capacity).
-We carry out regular inspections of our mortuary facilities and equipment.
+We have suitable mortuary facilities and have access to the same.
+We carry out regular inspections of our mortuary facilitiesa nd equipment.

-Our interior and exterior of our funeral home and our vehicles (our hearsette – private Mondeo adapted hearse and our vintage traditional hearse) are in a good and well maintained condition.
+Our interior and exterior of our funeral home and our vehicles are in a good and well maintained condition.

 We have appropriate insurance cover.

-We have appropriate policies and procedures relating to other areas such as terms of business, privacy, accessibility, equality and diversity, code of ethics and complaints handling, health &safety, coshh and any risks, for example.
+We have appropriate policies and procedures relating to other areas such as terms of business, privacy, accessibility, equality and diversity, code of ethics and complaints handling, health & safety and risk assessments.

 Policy Owner - Amanda-Louise Knight